 We hope that with the evidence we generate from climate-smart villages, we can direct public and private sector investments toward the agricultural community and help improve the lives of millions of farmers.

-Watch this space for the paper on the climate-smart village approach and strategy to scale it up.
+Updated Jan.
+31, 2018: Click here to read the paper on the climate-smart village approach and strategy to scale it up.

 *CGIAR Research Program on Climate Change, Agriculture and Food Security